 With colourful fallen leaves, nuts and acorns Autumn is a lovely time of year for craft activities.
 There are some great ideas here.
 Younger children may enjoy collecting things to stick on paper, while more accomplished crafters could gather material for a Christmas wreath.
 Keep a close eye on younger children, though, to ensure they don't touch poisonous berries of fungi.

 5. It's the perfect time to start planning for next year

 There is plenty to do in the garden in the autumn, from tidying up decaying summer plants or sweeping up leaves to planting spring bulbs.

-Think about how you can make it your garden a space you can enjoy all year round.
+Think about how you can make your garden a space you can enjoy all year round.
 That means giving careful consideration to the ground surface you want to use.
 Timber decking is a very popular choice for outdoor living spaces because it has such a contemporary look.
 It also becomes notoriously slippery in wet weather, which sadly means many people avoid it for much of the year.
-Gripsure non slip timber decking is a great alternative, which will keep you on your feet even in wet or icy weather.
-Our slip resistant timber boards are now available at Homebase, but you could also consider our new decking tiles, for a quick way of creating a non slip deck.
+Gripsure non-slip timber decking is a great alternative, which will keep you on your feet even in wet or icy weather.
+Our slip-resistant timber boards are now available at Homebase, but you could also consider our decking tiles, for a quick way of creating a non-slip deck.